 Management of osteoporosis, once diagnosed through a bone density test, involves lifestyle changes, medication to stop further bone loss and fractures, and falls prevention measures.

 - Lifestyle: smoking, excessive alcohol intake, diet lacking in calcium and a sedentary lifestyle

 - Medical history: chronic liver or kidney disease, rheumatoid arthritis, early menopause in women, or low testosterone levels in men

 MEN’S HEALTH CHECK

 Men often don’t make time to see a Doctor unless they are very sick.
 A comprehensive Men’s Health Check is designed for males aged 35 to 74 years of age.
-This focuses on preventative health strategies aimed at safeguarding your health.
-It provides and opportunity to update your medical, family and social history and to look at any potential health issues.
+This focuses on preventative health strategies aimed at safeguarding the health.
+It provides and opportunity to update the medical, family and social history and to look at any potential health issues.

-Your Doctor can also assist with advice and information on how to make lifestyle changes and improve your health.
+The Doctor can also assist with advice and information on how to make lifestyle changes and improve the health.

 We recommend an annual men’s health checks:

 - Heart health check (BP, ECG and blood tests)